Masmiseim36/nxpSDK/boards/evkbmimxrt1060/usb_examples/usb_host_audio_recorder/freertos/readme.md

 - USB A to micro AB cable
 - Hardware (Tower module/base board, and so on) for a specific device
 - Personal Computer
+- Consider the performance requirement, please run this case by high speed.

 ### Software requirements